 Registering as a transfer duty self assessor

-As a registered self assessor, you can lodge and pay transactions online using OSRconnect and stamp documents.
+As a registered self assessor, you can stamp documents and lodge and pay transactions using QRO Online.

-Registered transfer duty self assessors are taxpayer agents - they are usually solicitors and conveyancers.
-In some cases, parties to transactions can also register.
+Registered transfer duty self assessors are usually solicitors and tax agents.
+However, anyone who acts as an agent for a party to a dutiable transaction may apply.
+In some cases, parties to transactions can also apply to register.

 Notification of registration

 We will respond in writing to all applications.
-If you are successfully registered, we will inform you of:
+If you are successful, we will send you a notice of registration that states: